February 8th 2026 sees the biggest event on the USA’s sporting calendar: get ready NFL fans, it’s Super Bowl Sunday.

 Passyunk Avenue

 Can’t get a ticket?
 This Philly-themed dive bar in Leake Street is hosting their annual tailgate party in the tunnel amidst the vibrant street art.
-Details are still being finalised but they will be streaming the game live on big screens and you’ll be able to get involved with classic American street food options and fun activities.
+Expect an electric atmosphere, music, big screens, mobile bars, and iconic Philly food served from their food truck, Cheesesteak #2.

 The Hagen and Hyde

-Hagen is a large pub which will have an NFL theme for the night, so it is a great space for American Football fans to celebrate their team reaching the Super Bowl.
-The game will be displayed on four large screens as well as a projector, and the event will also include exclusive food and drink options – so head over to cheer on your team.
+Just want to watch the game at the pub?
+Hagen and Hyde will have an NFL theme for the night, so it is a great space for American Football fans to celebrate the Super Bowl.
+The game will be displayed on four large screens as well as a projector, so head over to get in on the action.

 The Prince